Press n or j to go to the next uncovered block, b, p or k for the previous block.

 // Second pass: detect shift with signed operands

-const listener = new SignedShiftListener(this, signedVars);
+const listener = new SignedShiftListener(this, signedVars, varTypes);

 ParseTreeWalker.DEFAULT.walk(listener, tree);